 Cloud Native Computing Foundation grows with new projects and members

-As the Oculus Rift turns one, Facebook is responsible for where VR goes next
+As the Oculus Rift turns one, Facebook is still responsible for where VR goes next

 The Cloud Native Computing Foundation (CNCF), the open source home of the increasingly popular Kubernetes container orchestration service and related projects, is hosting its annual developer conference today and the group used the event to announce that it has accepted projects from Docker (containerd) and CoreOS (rkt) into its fold.

-Docker’s containerd is the company’s container runtime and a core part of Docker’s portfolio of container management and orchestration services that was born out of Docker’s need to move many of the standard container life-cycle management features out of the core Docker Engine (think container execution and supervision, for example).
+Docker’s containerd is the company’s container runtime and a core part of Docker’s portfolio of container management and orchestration services that was born out of Docker’s need to move many of the standard container life-cycle management features out of the Docker Engine (think container execution and supervision, local storage, etc.).
+Through Docker, containerd is already being widely used by a large number of companies today.
+As Docker’s Patrick Chanezon noted during his CloudNativeCon keynote in Berlin today, the company decided to donate the project to the CNCF because it was looking for a neutral organization that could provide the right kind of stewardship for it.

 CoreOS’ rkt (pronounced “rocket”), on the other hand, is that company’s container engine for Linux clusters.
 Unlike containerd, it’s not a daemon but a single executable that is meant to integrate with other container projects, including Kubernetes itself.
 While CoreOS originally launched rkt as a competitor to the Docker Engine, and with a focus on its own container format, it has now become a standards-compliant container engine.